Virtual Reality, Identity Impostors

 I kept turning the pages trying to solve the mysteries of Mark’s accident and the note, but I was slowed down by excessive neurological descriptions—which I, as a psychiatrist, should have enjoyed more.
 Nonetheless, overall The Echo Maker strikes me as a superb melange of science and poetry.

-The reviewer, the author of One Hundred Questions and Answers About Panic Disorder, is in private psychiatric practice in New York City and at the Department of Psychiatry, New York University Medical Center, New York, NY 10016, USA.
+The reviewer, Carol Berman, M.D., is the author of One Hundred Questions and Answers About Panic Disorder, is in private psychiatric practice in New York City and at the Department of Psychiatry, New York University Medical Center, New York, NY 10016, USA.
 E-mail: email@example.com

 Farrar, Straus and Giroux,